Laundry Room Closet Design

 Small Laundry Closet Design

 Every element of a small laundry closet must be carefully considered.
 The design process must be meticulous.
-Appliance choice drives the overall design and organization.
-A stackable unit is the most common choice, but a compact, all-in-one washer-dryer combo can free up the entire space above it for storage.
-Utilize the full height of the closet for storage.
+Start by selecting your appliances; this decision will dictate the entire layout.
+Selecting compact machines allows more room for shelves and cabinets.
+When designing the storage, think vertically.
 Use the full height of the closet, installing shelves all the way to the ceiling for less-frequently used items.
-Door-mounted storage adds valuable functionality.
-Finally, the design must include adequate lighting.
+Use the back of the door for hanging tools and boards.
+Bright overhead fixtures improve usability.
 Avoid poorly lit spaces by adding proper lighting.

 Laundry Room Closet Ideas

 This concept covers both a storage space in a laundry room and a compact laundry room itself.
-In either case, the ideas center on organization.
+Regardless of type, organization is the main priority.
 Use the closet to store cleaning essentials and free up floor space.
-Functional design is critical when the closet houses all laundry tasks.
+If the closet doubles as the laundry space, maximize every inch.
 Use heavy-duty shelving to hold baskets for sorting (darks, lights, delicates).
 A mounted rack provides space for freshly dried garments.
-A pull-out shelf, installed at a comfortable height, can serve as a quick folding station.
+A fold-out surface streamlines the laundry workflow.

 Custom Laundry Closet